QAN3103/wki_2023_SeizureSense/README.md

 ## Short Overview
 This project contains the necessary code to train an artificial neuronal network (ANN) for detecting epileptic seizures in EEG data.
 The data is first preprocessed using a notch filter, bandpass filter, resampled, combined to a montage, and segmented.
 Then features are extraced from the wavelet domain.

+!Important: The code in the file train.py needs a large amout of data.
+For the code to run properly the function load_data() can be run to create the required .csv files.
+Alternatively the files can be uploaded and have to be stored in a folder called 'wavelet'.

 ## Road Map
 The code consists of two main steps.
 1) Creating the ANN model and 2) predicting seizures using the model